dy/sprae/DESIGN.md

 Use the shared display scale capped at `--fs-5` (48.832px), reduced from the earlier oversized figures: 11.6 with KiB/gzip, 0 with deps, 2 with × Alpine/speed,
 +2 with ms first paint/vs vanilla, and 3 with +/years.
 There are no visible labels: the unit phrase beside each figure carries the meaning, and the `dt` labels serve assistive technology only.
 A single-line unit (deps) sits on the numeral's baseline; two-line units centre on it.
 Every value is a number in the same type role.
 No inter-stat rules.
-Phones keep four in one row, the age stat hidden, numerals at `--fs-2` with the units stacked at `--fs-xs`, spread across the shell.
+Below 48rem four remain, the age stat hidden, on the same two-column cells (the last two columns stay empty), numerals at their desktop size with the units stacked at `--fs-xs`, one line each.
+A stat is about 78px wide, so below 27rem, where two columns are narrower than that, the four sit two per row on column lines 0 and 5.
 A 1px divider above the stats reuses the shared extended
 `--rule-width`, `--rule-size`, and `--rule` tokens.
 Do not repeat build steps from the feature description.

 - First paint: **+2 ms vs vanilla**, 82.7ms against 81.1ms with 1,000 rows, from the local js-framework-benchmark